 Why should you want to be contacting your spirit guides?
 These guides are friendly spiritual life forces that give us advice and guidance to deal with the challenges we have as spiritual beings living in a material world.
 When you traverse the imaginary landscape of the Shamanic Journey, these guides are indispensable.

 There are some guides known as “guardians” in many Shamanic worldviews.
 They are scary in appearance, and they keep people from going to places they shouldn’t go.
 So, the intent is to protect.
 These guides are just one type of spirit in the spirit world.

 Another way to understand them is energy vibration.
 Science tells us everything from a rock to sunlight has a vibrational frequency.
 Thus, everything is vibrating with life, including our inner world’s spiritual beings.

 Many people who do not follow religion believe in spiritual entities.
 They may prefer to call them unseen supernatural and paranormal forces.
 It is also common for people to think they have a link with their ancestors.
 Contacting spirit guides transcends religion.
 It stretches back in time to the earliest cultures.

 The subject of spirits leads us to animism (1).
 Animism is the concept that everything has a living spiritual force, a soul.
 Ancient cultures sought ways to connect with this essence, and one way to do this is through spiritual entities.

 Some people love lists of things.
 It would be impossible to list every type of spirit and spirit guide.
 However, there are texts from the middle ages known as Bestiaries (2), which contain drawings and explanations for many things natural and supernatural.
-These documents are a rich source of mythology and superstition connecting objects with meaning.
-These books are available in some libraries.
-And, there are reproductions available.
+These documents are a rich source of mythology and superstition, connecting objects with meaning.
+Bestiaries are available in some libraries, and you can buy reproductions.

 Spirits in the Abrahamic Paradigm